-Regional access to the Waterfront District Specific Plan (WDSP) Area (Planning Area) is shown in Figure 4.I.
+Regional access to the Waterfront District Specific Plan (WDSP) Area (Specific Plan Area) is shown in Figure 4-1.
 Although access from the east and west appears adequate, access to the Waterfront District from the north is hindered by the highway.
-In order to access the Planning Area, most drivers must get on State Route 12 (Highway 12) and use the Civic Center Boulevard exit if they are traveling eastbound or the Main Street exit if they are traveling westbound.
+To access the Specific Plan Area, most drivers must get on Highway 12 (SR 12) and use the Civic Center Boulevard exit if they are traveling eastbound or the Main Street exit if they are traveling westbound.
 As an alternative route, drivers can use the at-grade intersections at Pennsylvania Avenue to the west, entering Suisun City via Cordelia Street or at Marina Boulevard to the east.

-- State Route 12 is a four-lane highway east of Marina Boulevard.
-It runs east-west in the vicinity of Suisun City and connects to Interstate 80 about two miles to the west.
-Near Suisun City, it has two at-grade intersections, with Marina Boulevard and with Pennsylvania Avenue. - Cordelia Street is two-lane rural arterial roadway that runs east-west from Interstate 80 to the west and to Main Street to the east.
-It is generally narrow, with gravel shoulders.
-As it approaches Suisun City's Old Town area, it is designated as Cordelia Street and is wider, with parking lanes and sidewalks.
-Cordelia Street is designated by the Circulation Element of the General Plan as a four-lane arterial between Pennsylvania Avenue and Main Street.
+- SR 12 is a four-lane, east-west oriented highway that provides access for Suisun City to Interstate 80 about two miles to the west.
+Near Suisun City, it has two at-grade intersections with Marina Boulevard and Pennsylvania Avenue. - Cordelia Street is a two-lane rural arterial roadway that runs east-west from Interstate 80 to the west and to Main Street to the east.
+It is relatively narrow, with gravel shoulders.
+As it approaches Suisun City's Old Town area, it is designated as Cordelia Street and is wider, with on-street parking and sidewalks.